gvwilson/sensibleadventures/nardica/nardica.md

 "I'm sure there was,"
 Wales said dryly.
-"But the *Taroona* sails out of Hobart, and the last thing the governor wants to do right now is give her lords and masters back home in Tasmania a reason to poke around in Halley's affairs.
+"But the *Taroona* sails out of Hobart, and the last thing the mayor or the governor in Rothera want to do right now is give their lords and masters back home in Tasmania a reason to poke around in their affairs.
 No,
 they'll be out by morning,"
 he concluded,